9names/wii-ext-rs/README.md

 - Nunchuk is supported
 - Classic controllers supported in regular and HD mode
 - Controller init is not 100% reliable, can suffer from i2c errors.
+This seems to affect the blocking implementation more than async
   Error handling around new() is strongly recommended.

 ## Support